Icinga/icinga2/doc/18-migrating-from-icinga-1x.md

 ## <a id="configuration-migration"></a> Configuration Migration

 The Icinga 2 configuration format introduces plenty of behavioural changes.
-In order to ease migration from Icinga 1.x, Icinga 2 ships its own config migration script.
+In order to ease migration from Icinga 1.x, this section provides hints and tips on your migration requirements.

 ### <a id="configuration-migration-script"></a> Configuration Migration Script